The Rush Approach to Breast Imaging

 - Automated breast ultrasound (ABUS) screening for women who have dense breasts

 - Diagnostic ultrasound

-- Breast MRI for women who have a high risk for breast cancer
+- Breast MRI — including fast MRI, which can be done in about 10 minutes — for women who have a high risk of breast cancer

 Excellence in Breast Imaging

-Rush is designated as a Breast Imaging Center of Excellence by the American College of Radiology.
+- Center of excellence: Rush breast imaging centers are designated as Breast Imaging Centers of Excellence by the American College of Radiology.

 - A leader in breast screening for dense breasts: If you have dense breast tissue, you know that you have a higher risk for breast cancer — and that its harder to detect breast cancer in dense breasts.
 All Rush breast imaging centers offer automated breast ultrasound (ABUS) screening to women who have dense breast tissue.
 ABUS provides a three-dimensional reconstructed image of your entire breast, which allows our diagnostic radiologists to easily see through dense tissue, which can often hide small breast cancers on a digital mammogram alone.
 Adding ABUS to your annual breast cancer screening increases your doctors' ability to find small, invasive breast cancers when they are most curable.

 - A highly experienced team: Anyone who reads your mammogram at Rush specializes solely in breast imaging.
 This highly specialized team is one of the most experienced in the Chicago area — which means you can feel confident in the accuracy of your mammogram results.

 - Collaborative care: Our breast imaging team works closely with the breast cancer team at Rush — which includes medical oncologists, breast surgeons, advanced practice providers and others — to create personalized care plans for patients.